coughingmouse/Korean-Romanization/README.md

 * Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨g⟩ for ⟨ㄲ⟩?
 It would also be more intuitive for Chinese users.

 True, but it will be less intuitive for Korean users.
-What's the point, if Korean users don't understand?
+What's the point, if users don't understand?

 * Why ⟨c⟩, not ⟨ch⟩?